telekom-security/tpotce/README.md

     ```sh
     docker exec -it --user root <container_id> /bin/sh
     ```

 7. **Prune Unused Networks**: If you encounter network issues, you can remove all unused networks with the following command:
     ```sh
     docker network prune
     ```
     This command will prompt for confirmation before deleting all unused networks.

 8. **Restart Containers**: Sometimes, simply restarting the containers can resolve issues.
 You can do this by bringing the containers down and then up again:
     ```sh
     docker-compose down && docker-compose up
     ```
     This command stops and removes the containers, then recreates and starts them.

+9. **Monitor Ports with lsof**: To check which process is using a specific port, use:
+    ```sh
+    sudo lsof -i :<port>
+    ```
+    This command lists the process ID (PID) and other details of the process using the specified port.

+10. **Monitor Ports with netstat**: To list all listening ports and the associated processes, use:
+    ```sh
+    sudo netstat -tulpn
+    ```
+    This command provides a detailed view of all TCP and UDP ports in use, along with the corresponding process IDs and names.

 ---